-(1) A person must not supply liquor to a youth at a private place unless the person is a responsible adult for the youth.

-Penalty: Fine not exceeding 100 penalty units or imprisonment for a term not exceeding 12 months.

-(2) A responsible adult for a youth must not supply liquor to the youth at a private place unless the supply is consistent with the responsible supervision of the youth.

-Penalty: Fine not exceeding 100 penalty units or imprisonment for a term not exceeding 12 months.

-- (3) For the purposes of subsection (2), the following factors are relevant in considering whether the supply is consistent with the responsible supervision of the youth: - (a) whether the responsible adult is directly supervising the youth's consumption of the liquor; - (b) whether the responsible adult is intoxicated; - (c) whether the responsible adult provides food for the youth to consume with the liquor;
+- (1) A person must not supply liquor to a youth at a private place unless the person is a responsible adult for the youth. - Penalty: Fine not exceeding 100 penalty units or imprisonment for a term not exceeding 12 months. - (2) A responsible adult for a youth must not supply liquor to the youth at a private place unless the supply is consistent with the responsible supervision of the youth. - Penalty: Fine not exceeding 100 penalty units or imprisonment for a term not exceeding 12 months. - (3) For the purposes of subsection (2), the following factors are relevant in considering whether the supply is consistent with the responsible supervision of the youth: - (a) whether the responsible adult is directly supervising the youth's consumption of the liquor; - (b) whether the responsible adult is intoxicated; - (c) whether the responsible adult provides food for the youth to consume with the liquor;

-whether the youth is intoxicated;

-(e) the age of the youth; (f) the quantity and type of liquor supplied and the period over which it is supplied. e purposes of this section, each of the ing persons is a responsible adult for a (a) a parent, step-parent or guardian of the youth; (b) an adult who has parental rights and responsibilities for the youth; (c) an adult authorised to supply liquor to the youth by a parent, step-parent or guardian of the youth or by an adult referred to in paragraph (b).
-27 - 32 Division VI 33 - 34A Division VII - Offences against public authority 34B.
-Resistance to, and obstruction of, public officers prohibited (1) A person shall not -
+- (d) whether the youth is intoxicated; - (e) the age of the youth; - (f) the quantity and type of liquor supplied and the period over which it is supplied. - (4) For the purposes of this section, each of the following persons is a responsible adult for a youth: - (a) a parent, step-parent or guardian of the youth; - (b) an adult who has parental rights and responsibilities for the youth; - (c) an adult authorised to supply liquor to the youth by a parent, step-parent or guardian of the youth or by an adult referred to in paragraph (b).